osobiehl/riscv-embassy-mess-work/readme.md

 This project has been tested runing on `rustc 1.62.0-nightly (60e50fc1c 2022-04-04)`.

+If you encounter an error related to rust-src not being found, you need to add it.
+This is the source code of the Rust standard library, it is necessary to build the core Rust library.
+The error will tell you to install
+`rustup component add rust-src --toolchain nightly-<your_architecture>`

+ Follow the compiler's instructions in the error :^ )

 ### flashing

 This project uses `cargo espflash` to flash an ESP32C3 microcontroller, you can install it by running `cargo install cargo-espflash`